It’s always a delight because they come back every spring like magic all on their own.

 ⇒ Putting more effort into your in-person networking preparation and follow-up

 Another lesson from the wild geraniums is that relationships matter.
-Remember, the water that the wild geraniums received that caused them bloom wasn’t intended for them.
+Remember, the water that the wild geraniums received that caused them to bloom wasn’t intended for them.
 They just happened to be next to the hydrangea so they benefited.

-So maybe in addition to tweaking your marketing, you can also position your marketing efforts in a different, more fertile, place by associating with other successful businesses in the form or joint ventures or strategic alliances.
+So maybe in addition to tweaking your marketing, you can also position your marketing efforts in a different, more fertile, place by associating with other successful businesses in the form of joint ventures or strategic alliances.

 Get started today and make some small changes that can produce sizable results.
 And be sure to make this a regular habit in your business.
-A little effort can go a long way in increasing the effectiveness of the marketing your business.
+A little effort can go a long way in increasing the effectiveness of marketing your business.

 © Stephanie Ward